gsi-ee/dabc/plugins/root/docu/JSROOT.md

 First of all, one need to store data of all objects, which only potentially could be displayed in the browser.
 In case of 10 objects it does not matter, for 1000 or 100000 objects it will be major performance penalty.
-And at the end only few histograms will be really displayed.
+With such big amount of data one never will achieve frequent update rate.

-Second problem is I/O. To read any object from the ROOT file, one need to perform several (about 5) file-reading operations via http protocol.
+Second problem is I/O. To read first object from the ROOT file, one need to perform several (about 7) file-reading operations via http protocol.
 There is no http file locking mechanism (at least not for standard web servers), therefore there is no guarantee that file content is not changed/replaced between consequent read operations.
 Therefore one should expect frequent I/O failures while